chris7neves/subreddit-wordcloud/README.md

 # subreddit-wordcloud
-Discover what the most mentioned topics are in reddit news.
+Discover what the most mentioned topics are in a subreddit of choice!